 1) Take Play Seriously

 Has anyone ever told you to find your passion?
-Though it’s common advice, “find” might be the wrong verb to use when it comes to discovering a passion.
+Though it’s common advice, “find” might be the wrong verb to use when it comes to discovering a passion (Duckworth, 2016).

 2) Develop a Passion

-A big component of grit is perseverance, and let’s face it: Few people are willing to work day in and day out on something in which they’re completely uninterested.
+A significant component of grit is perseverance, and let’s face it: Few people are willing to work day in and day out on something in which they’re entirely uninterested (Deci et al., 1999; Deci & Ryan, 2010).

-Research has shown that people have much greater work satisfaction and job performance when they do something that fits with their personal interests.
+Research has shown that people have much greater work satisfaction and job performance when they do something that fits with their interests (Judge et al., 2011; Bakan et al., 2014; Suzuki et al., 2015).
 However, it’s unlikely that someday you’ll try something and immediately know that it’s what you want to do for the rest of your life.

-In multiple interviews with high achievers, Duckworth has found that for a lot of them, the road to their passion wasn’t smooth and many of them spent years exploring different avenues.
+In multiple interviews with high achievers, Duckworth (2016) has found that for a lot of them, the road to their passion wasn’t smooth, and many of them spent years exploring different avenues.

-Barry Schwartz, a psychology teacher at Swarthmore College and author of the book The Paradox of Choice, argues that what most often holds people back from a serious career interest is unrealistic expectations.
+Barry Schwartz, a psychology teacher at Swarthmore College and author of the book The Paradox of Choice, argues that what most often holds people back from a serious career interest is unrealistic expectations (Wrzesniewski et al., 1997; Schwartz, 2004).

 If you’re in the discovery stage, these questions might be helpful: